 the autumn view of iceland september

-Can you see the Northern light in Iceland in September?
+Can you see the Northern lights in Iceland in September?

 see the northern light in Reykjavik for free